Have questions about COVID-19 testing?

 When can I expect my test results?

-While we're working to get COVID-19 test results in a day or less for those who need them right away—frontline medical staff and hospitalized patients, to name a couple—it may now take a week or more to get test results for those who do not require them immediately.
+While we're working to get COVID-19 test results in a day or less for those who need them right away—frontline medical staff and hospitalized patients, to name a couple—it may take 48 to 72 hours for those who do not require them immediately.
 Unfortunately, as more people meet criteria to be tested for COVID-19, quickly providing test results is becoming more difficult.
 This is happening across the United States.
 We are working with county and state health officials on ways to fix this.
 In the meantime, thank you for being patient.

 How will I get my results?